HakuSystems/nanoSDK/README.md

+## DEPRECATED AND NOT IN USE ANYMORE, WILL NOT BE UPDATED

 # nanoSDK
 nanoSDK is a modded SDK that bypasses and adds new futures, with nanoSDK you can upload avatars with a lot of polygons, make global audio sources without any limitations.